kgryte/pranav-qs-blog/README.md

 Thereby, understanding legacy Fortran code is crucial to accurately translating it to JavaScript, ensuring that the logic is correctly implemented to avoid discrepancies.

+### Test Coverage

+One of the problems with pursuing a bottom-up approach to adding LAPACK support is that explicit unit tests for lower-level utility routines is often non-existent in LAPACK.
+LAPACK's test suite largely employs a hierarchical testing philosophy in which testing higher-level routines is assumed to ensure that their dependent lower-level routines are functioning correctly as part of an overall workflow.
+While one can argue that focusing on integration testing over unit testing for lower-level routines is reasonable, as adding tests for every routine could potentially increase the maintenance burden and complexity of LAPACK's testing framework, it means that we couldn't readily rely on prior art for unit testing and would have to come up with comprehensive unit tests for each lower-level routine on our own.

+### Documentation

+Along a similar vein to test coverage, outside of LAPACK itself, finding real-world documented examples showcasing the use of lower-level routines was challenging.
+While LAPACK routines are consistently preceded by a documentation comment providing descriptions of input arguments and possible return values, without code examples, visualizing and grokking expected input and output values could be hard, especially when dealing with specialized matrices.
+And while neither the absence of unit tests nor documented examples is the end of the world, it meant that adding LAPACK support to stdlib would be more of a slog than I expected.
+Writing benchmarks, tests, examples, and documentation was simply going to require more time and effort, potentially limiting the number of routines I could implement.

 ### Multiple memory layout orders